4everland/official-website/content/articles/Bi-Weekly_August_16.md

 - **_Smart Contracts:_** The smart contracts module of 4EVERLAND mainly includes payment contracts, auction contracts, lending contracts, control contracts,etc. It achieves open, transparent and free decentralized governance through smart contracts.

-- **_4EVER-HOSTING:_** 4EVER-HOSTING is a developer application, available from the official website of 4EVERLAND.
+- **_4EVERLAND HOSTING:_** 4EVERLAND HOSTING is a developer application, available from the official website of 4EVERLAND.
 Developers can deploy web application resources to the 4EVERLAND gateway as a DWeb through the visual interface (Hosting App) or the command (@4everland/cli).

 ### Community